jrmoulton/jrmoulton-web/content/starting_open_source.md

 Now, there is an awesome series of fairly cheap but powerful microcontrollers from espressif... and rust is awesome...

+So back to the purpose of this section...

-So enter ESP-HAL.
+### ESP-HAL.

-It is rust support for the espressif microcontrollers that is open source and sponsored by espressif with developers actively working on the project.
+ESP-HAL is rust support for espressif microcontrollers.
+It's open source and sponsored by espressif with developers actively working on the project.

 I was building a device driver for a digital to analog converter